SEN (Special Educational Needs) Information Report - What our school can offer

-We regularly adapt the curriculum and the learning environment to ensure they are suitable for pupils with SEN. We are committed to removing barriers to learning wherever possible.
+We regularly adapt the curriculum and the learning environment to ensure they are suitable for pupils with SEND.
+We are committed to removing barriers to learning wherever possible.

 How will St Michael’s allocate resources to ensure my child’s need is met?

-All pupils on our SEN Register will be allocated some individual time with either our SEN Higher Level Teaching Assistant or another Teaching Assistant in school to work on their targets.
-This will be overseen by the SENCo.
+All pupils on our SEND Register will be allocated some individual or group time with either our SEND Higher Level Teaching Assistant or another Teaching Assistant in school to work on their targets.
+This will be overseen by the SENDCo.
 This time will be determined by the need of the child and will be arranged together with the Class Teacher.
 Where necessary and appropriate, extra resources may be purchased by school to support your child.

 What about meeting the needs of pupils with emotional and behavioural difficulties?

 Some of our children in school have particular difficulties in this area.
 We work closely and openly with pupils and families to support them, providing clear boundaries and expectations and also focussing on the reasons behind the behaviours.
 We have highly skilled and experienced staff who are able to work with and support individuals and we also have excellent links with external agencies who can offer support such as Banardos, our Local Authority Behaviour Team and the local Pupil Referral Unit.

 Our SENDCo also has overall responsibility for pastoral issues in school.
 Long and short term support can be given to pupils and families, either through school resources or in conjunction with an outside agency.